avinashnair02/Hotel_Review_Classifier_/README.md

 <a name="Webscraping"></a>
 #### Webscraping

 I set a goal of a minimum of 5000 reviews to scrape, before choosing the specific hotels.
-I then chose the 5 Hilton hotels with the highest number of reviews, to scrape; London Gatwick Airport, London Metropole, London Euston, London Croydon, and London - West End.
+I then chose the 8  hotels in Chennai  with the highest number of reviews, to scrape;The_Park_Chennai-Chennai_,GreenPark_Chennai-Chennai
+,Hilton_Chennai-Chennai_Ma,Hyatt_Regency_Chennai-Che,Taj_Club_House-Chennai_Ma,Radisson_Blu_Hotel_GRT_Ch,Lemon_Tree_Hotel_Chennai-.
 Between these 5 hotels there were 17538 reviews, I had plenty room to filter or drop reviews and retain at least my minimum of 5000.

 <h5 align="center">Tripadvisor Review Example</h5>